mondaladi/AutoCutOffSystemforSolderingIron/README.md

 # 🔥 Auto Cut-Off System for Soldering Iron

-This **Auto Cut-Off System for Soldering Irons**, designed specifically for simple **AC soldering irons without temperature control mechanism**.
+The **Auto Cut-Off System for Soldering Iron** is designed specifically for simple **AC soldering irons without a temperature control mechanism**.
 It automatically cuts off power based on user-set timers or when the iron is detected in its stand for a specific duration.
-This helps prevent overheating and potential hazards, effectively turning a basic soldering iron into a safer, more efficient soldering station.
+This indirectly allows the user to **regulate the soldering iron’s temperature**, preventing overheating and potential hazards.
+By adding this functionality, a basic soldering iron is transformed into a safer and more efficient soldering station.

 ***Note:***
 **Make sure that your soldering iron is earthed**.
 If the plug of the iron lacks an earth pin, the stand detection logic won't function.
 If it has an earth pin, use a multimeter to check continuity between the earth pin and the metal heating element.
 If there's continuity (a beep), the iron is earthed, and the logic will work.